 20 Questions To Help Students Think Critically About News

-1. Who is saying what?
-That is, what other and publication are making what kind of claim about what topic or ideas?
+1. In the article, headline, or social share, ‘who’ is saying ‘what’?
+That is, what specific author and publication are making what kind of claim about what topic or ideas?

 2. Is what’s being said fact or opinion?

-4. Are there any embedded logical fallacies in the headline itself–especially emotional appeals or language intended to polarize readers and ‘click’?
+5. Are there any embedded logical fallacies in the headline itself–especially straw man arguments, emotional appeals, or charged language intended to polarize, rally, or otherwise ‘engage’ readers?

-6. Who would this content seem to benefit if accepted as ‘true’?
-Note, this doesn’t mean it’s ‘fake’ but understanding who benefits from changing perceptions is an important ‘fake news’ detecting tool.
+7. Who would this seem to benefit if accepted as ‘true’?
+Note, this doesn’t mean it’s ‘fake,’ but understanding who benefits from changing perceptions is an important ‘fake news’ detecting tool.

-8. Is the data (fact-based) or position (opinion-based) inherent in the headline shared by other credible publishers or does it stand in contrast to the ‘status quo?
+9. Is the data (fact-based) or position (opinion-based) inherent in the headline shared by other credible publishers or does it stand in contrast to the ‘status quo’?
 If the latter, how does this affect the headline?

-For the second set of questions to think critically about news headlines, we’re turning to thenewsliteracyproject.org, a media standards project that created a set of questions to help students think critically about news headlines.
+For the second set of questions to think critically about news headlines, we’re turning to the News Literacy Project, a media standards project that created a set of questions to help students think critically about news headlines.

 a.
 Does it use excessive punctuation or ALL CAPS for emphasis?